rancher/docs/content/rancher/v2.x/en/installation/after-installation/etcd-backup-and-restoration/_index.md

 `etcd restore` is a command used to recover from an etcd cluster disaster.
 The command reverts to any snapshot stored in `/opt/rke/etcdbackup` that you explicitly define.
 When you run `etcd restore`, RKE removes the old etcd container if it still exists.
 To restore operations, RKE creates a new etcd cluster using the snapshot you choose.

+>**Important:** When restoring the etcd database, you must restore each etcd to the _same_ snapshot, or the disaster recovery will not work.

 >**Warning:** Restoring an etcd backup deletes your current etcd cluster and replaces it with a new one.
 Before you run the `etcd restore` command, backup any important data in your current cluster.

 ```